-Harvard scientists: strange asteroid could be a 'probe' from an 'alien civilisation'
+Harvard scientists: Strange asteroid could be a 'probe' from an 'alien civilisation'

 Oumuamua has been confusing scientists ever since astronomers first sighted it back in 2017.

-It's most likely a skyscraper-sized asteroid from another part of the galaxy, but what if it's actually [checks notes] a "a fully operational probe sent intentionally to Earth vicinity by an alien civilization".
+It's most likely a skyscraper-sized asteroid from another part of the galaxy, but what if it's actually [checks notes] "a fully operational probe sent intentionally to Earth vicinity by an alien civilization."

 The paper attempts to explain that strange movement and comes up with a number of possible scenarios.
 The first: solar radiation pressure.